 What if I want to keep my foster?
 Foster families get the first rights to adoption on their animals.
 We ask that you let us know as soon as you decide to keep your foster animal, and the decision to keep the animal must be made by the day the animal is spayed/neutered.
 In the case of highly coveted animals, such as puppies or purebreds, we may ask you to make a decision sooner, as many of these types of animals are pre-adopted before they are fixed.

 How long do I usually have my foster animal?
 This is a difficult question to answer.
-There are some longer cases, an animal needing lots of medical treatment for example, or shorter cases like a younger kitten or puppy..
+There are some longer cases, such as an animal needing lots of medical treatment as well as shorter cases like a younger kitten or puppy.
 Adult cats and black pit bull-type dogs tend to be longer term fosters.
 We suggest you plan on a month of fostering for your average dog, and two months for an average cat.
-Remember that kittens and puppies must be 8 weeks before they are able to be adopted out, and must stay in their foster home until that time.
+Remember that kittens and puppies must be 8 weeks before they are able to be adopted and must stay in their foster home until that time.